 The former owner of a Buffalo-based private ambulance service pleaded guilty last week in federal court to conspiracy to submit fraudulent claims to Medicare.
 The charges against Roy Dunn, 60, of Winamac, involve ambulance transportation for northwest Indiana Medicare recipients.
 Court documents filed in November of 2012 indicate Hoosier EMS submitted claims to Medicare between May of 2009 and May of 2012 for reimbursement of more than $2 million worth of services that were never rendered.
 Dunn’s sentencing is set for May 20 in U.S. District Court.

-Minor flooding in the Winamac Town Park has forced an event to be relocated.
+Minor Flooding Occurring in the Winamac Town Park

 A Winamac woman is alive this morning thanks to the quick response from a Winamac Police Officer on patrol.
 Mark Hoffman was southbound on U.S. 35 just before midnight last night and saw a vehicle on fire near County Road 50 East.
 Hoffman called the Pulaski County Dispatch Center and requested fire and EMS assistance and approached the SUV, where he saw an unconscious woman inside.
 Continue reading